 High-rise condos and apartment buildings are beginning to crowd together on the hills to the left of the train tracks.
 More are packed together towards the sea.

-Old and new, unkept and clean; the contrast of tan, yellow, reddish-brown and, occasionally, green stucco and concrete structures seem to blend together in perfect harmony.
+Old and new, unkept and clean, the contrast of tan, yellow, reddish-brown, and occasionally green stucco and concrete structures seem to blend perfectly.

 This is the Real Deal: The French Rivera